 In elementary school, I used the needles of beach pines to create chains at recess.
 I remember mushing pokeweed berries and using the bright magenta juice as paint.
 I sculpted mud, sand, sticks, snow - whatever I could get my hands on.
 I reveled in the way these materials felt and smelled, and how I could use them to create new things.
 In hindsight it makes perfect sense that I’d wind up here: in my twenties, still exploring new ways to use natural materials to create art.

 Of course, none of the things I made years ago lasted.
-While that frustrated me as a child, now it’s what I love most about natural materials.
-I can’t negotiate the way time brings change and decay.
+While that frustrated me as a child, now it’s what I love most about working with natural materials.
+I can’t negotiate the way time brings change.
 I consider biodegradation as essential to my artistic process as the clay, hand-made paper and flowers that I typically work with.
-What I create takes on a life of it’s own as it changes with time.
+What I create takes on a life of its own as it changes with time.
 My role is to intervene and celebrate the life these materials innately have.